 I couldn’t understand what it was.
-The code and comments were out of sync, variables were telling a different story than the values they hold and top of that a 600 line of function.
-After some 4-5 hour debugging, understanding the code, and cursing myself, I was able to solve the issue(I am pretty good at debugging, you know).
+The code and comments were out of sync, variables were telling a different story than the values they hold, and on top of that a 600 line of function.
+After some 4-5 hours of debugging, understanding the code, and cursing myself, I was able to solve the issue(I am pretty good at debugging, you know).
 Now It was time for confession and to correct my mistakes (I skipped Netflix’s Stranger Things, that day).
 I questioned myself if there is a better way to do it.

 Better Your Coding Standards

 I searched for better ways for coding, best practices, writing beautiful codes.
 One of the first books that changed the way I code, was Clean Code by Uncle Bob.
-It has a tremendous influence on my coding style.
-It surely does saves your future.
+It had a tremendous influence on my coding style.
+It surely does save your future.

 I strongly recommend the following books for much better standards while coding.

-So please follow the standards, accommodate it in your daily style and day to day requirements.
+So please follow the standards, accommodate them in your daily style and day-to-day requirements.
 It makes your code more maintainable.

 It’s Working, Leave it

 Code quality is the most common and key thing people neglect while coding.
-I also did it and I learned it in a painful way.
+I also did it and I learned it painfully.

 The best time to improve your code is right after you complete the code.